BBA in Ireland for Indian Students: Top Universities, Eligibility, Fees, and Salary

 • Deadline: Varies; check UCD’s official website for current deadlines.

-• Dublin City University (DCU) International Merit Scholarships:
+• Dublin City University (DCU) Business School International Scholarship:

 • Deadline: Varies; refer to DCU’s official website for details.